phest/VRTK/DOCUMENTATION.md

 The purpose of the Teleport Disable On Headset Collision script is to detect when the headset is colliding with a valid object and prevent teleportation from working.
 This is to ensure that if a user is clipping their head into a wall then they cannot teleport to an area beyond the wall.

+### Inspector Parameters

+ * **Teleporter:** The Teleporter to utilise.
+If the script is being applied on to the same GameObject as the teleport script then this parameter can be left blank as it will be auto populated at runtime.

 ---

 ## Teleport Disable On Controller Obscured (VRTK_TeleportDisableOnControllerObscured)